fewillemann/GFN1-xTB/README.md

 # GFN1-xTB
-GFN1-xTB tight-binding DFT model for dispersive energy of organic molecules.
+A semi-empirical DFT model with tight-binding based dispersive energy parametrization for organic molecules.

+Written by: Felipe Reibnitz Willemann